Earthquakes, like many diseases, constitute blameless, random human suffering

 The Serenity to Accept the things I cannot change,

 The Courage to Change the things I can,

 And the Wisdom to know the difference.

-As we describe in other chapters, this Serenity Prayer resonates with the old spiritual paths of Taoism, Stoicism, and Process Theology, all of which are forerunners for The Book of G>O>D>.
-(See our Chapter, FORERUNNERS OF THE BOOK OF CONTINUING CREATION.)
+As we describe in other Essays, this Serenity Prayer resonates with the old spiritual paths of Taoism, Stoicism, and Process Theology, all of which are forerunners for The Book of Continuing Creation.
+(See our Essay, Forerunners to Our Spiritual Path.)

 “To us and our good fortune

 - T.A.
 Campbell and T. A., and K. C. Vercauteren, 2011, “Diseases and Parasites” in Biology and Management of White-tailed Deer, D.G.
 Hewitt, editor, CRC Press, pp. 219-249.